Where are you located? Directions?

 Do I have to serve if I am still in school or going to college?

-You can be postponed to your next school break whether it is a spring break, summer or Christmas break.
+You can be deferred to your next school break whether it is a spring break, summer or Christmas break.
 Students are not excused from jury service.
 This also applies to teachers or school professionals.

 I am a sole proprietor and own my own business.
 Can I be excused?